mgp/book-notes/staff-engineer.markdown

   * Give support quickly to others who are working to make improvements.
 Someone trustworthy leading a project will almost always get to a good outcome.
   * Make your feedback explicitly non-blocking.
 * You must incorporate your worldview into those of people around you, accelerating overall progress around you even if it means detouring from your vision.

+#### Learn to never be wrong

+* You must build a deep perspective on technology and architecture, and then develop an equally deep pragmatism and agnosticism to technical religion to remain skeptical of yourself.

+##### Listen, clarify and read the room

+* Enter a room with the goal of agreeing on the problem at hand, understanding the needs and perspectives within the room, and identifying must happen to align on an approach.
+* If the room isn't ready to agree and move forward on a solution, don't force it to happen.
+* To do this, master listening through questions, defining the purpose, and reading the room.
+  * Listening through questions: Good questions are specific, and are asked with a desire to learn.
+They open up conversation, creating space and safety for others to ask questions.
+  * Define the purpose: If in a meeting with an unclear goal, ask if your understanding of what the group hopes to accomplish is correct.
+  * Read the room: If folks in the room are too far apart, dig into the problem together with a suitable subgroup, or escalate to an appropriate party outside the room.

+##### Jerks

+* A jerk withholds consent from the group, isn't willing to compromise, or doesn't listen.
+* A jerk hasn't learned that their career depends more on being easy to work with than being technically correct.
+* The two most effective ways to deal with jerks are:
+  * Include someone they can't be a jerk to in the meeting.
+  * Invest heavily into aligning with them before the meeting, so they feel heard and are less likely to derail the discussion.
+* If you frequently work with a jerk, try giving honest feedback to improve their behavior.
+Then give it again.
+If that fails, communicate the concerns to their manager.

+##### How it helps

+* More complex projects get derailed by personal conflict than by technical complexity, and so you must replace tension with partnership.

+#### Create space for others

+* As a Staff-plus engineer the organization around you should increasingly benefit from, but should not rely upon, your contributions.

+##### Discussions

+* When you make a key contribution, reflect on what needs to happen for someone else to make that contribution next time.
+* To create more space in discussions:
+  * Shift your contribution toward asking questions.
+  * If you see someone else who isn't participating, pull them into the discussion.
+  * Be the one to take notes, and thereby de-stigmatize taking notes as "low status," and free an alternative would-be note-taker to contribute more instead.
+  * If you realize someone's missing from the discussion who should be there, pull them into the next occurrence of the meeting.

+##### Decisions

+* To shift increasingly complex and important discussions to your wider team:
+  * Write it down: By writing down the process of finding an answer, as well as the answer's rationale, others can learn from your decisions rather than being directed by them.
+  * Circulate early, and do it before you've crystallized on a decision.
+  * Separate style from substance: If a piece of feedback won't meaningfully change a project's success, then consider not giving it.
+  * Don't try to show value: Don't weigh in on everything, or require each decision to mirror a decision you made.
+This makes you look insecure, and prevents others from growing as leaders.
+  * Change your mind: If senior leaders don't change their mind, then everyone will correlate bluster with success.

+##### Sponsorship

+* When critical work comes to you, ask "Who could be both successful and grown by this work?"
+Ask that person to lead the work and scaffold the project for their success.
+* Counsel, give advice, and provide context, but ultimately sponsorship includes letting someone take an approach that you wouldn't.
+* Keep a sponsorship journal, and ensure you're sponsoring others at least a few times per month.

+##### What if you don't?

+* If you don't create space for others, then the only company that can tolerate being constrained by your personal limitations is a company that doesn't grow.
+* To remain a long-term leader of a genuinely successful company, you must create space for others to take the work, reward, and recognition that got you to where you're currently sitting.

+#### Build a network of peers

+* The two most common strategies to building your network are being easy to find, and networking internally.

+##### Be visible

+* There is so much pent-up demand for community among Staff-plus engineers that the easiest way to build your network is being easy to find as a Staff-plus engineer.

+##### Internal networks, too

+* If you're at a decently large or prestigious company, folks leaving and spreading across the industry will help bootstrap your broader network.

+##### Quality over quantity

+* Slowly build your network with folks you trust, respect, and who inspire you.
+They will help you solve the hardest problems and trickiest situations that come your way.

+#### Present to executives

+* As you get further into your career, your impact will be constrained by your ability to influence executives effectively.

+##### Why this is hard

+* Communication with executives is challenging because they may lack familiarity with your domain, and they have limited time for the topic at hand.

+##### How to communicate effectively

+* Communicating with an executive is always one of three topics: planning, reporting on status, or resolving misalignment.
+* Your goal is to extract as much perspective from the executive as possible, and the best way to do this is by writing a structured document.
+* The clearest sequence for presenting your ideas is to give the summarizing idea before you give the individual ideas being summarized.
+* Every document's opening paragraph should follow the SQCA format:
+  * Situation: Define the relevant context.
+  * Complication: Explain why the current situation is problematic.
+  * Question: State the core question to address.
+  * Answer: State the best answer to the posed question.
+* Aligning with stakeholders before your presentation, sometimes called *nemawashi*, is extremely effective at reducing surprises.
+* A great meeting with leadership is defined by engaged discussion, and not by addressing every topic on the agenda.

+##### Mistakes to avoid

+* Never fight feedback: If you show up as resistant to feedback, then executives will start withholding their comments, and you'll get less out of the meeting.
+* Don't evade responsibility or problems: By putting issues on the table, you can move towards solving them together rather than hiding them.
+* Don't present a question without an answer: Doing so will make an executive wonder if they need to hire a more senior leader to supplement or replace you.
+* Don't fixate on your preferred outcome: It's easy to get upset over the "wrong" decision being made, but keep in mind there is much context that you're missing.
+* Send an early draft to an executive attending the meeting and ask them what to change.